Skip links

 Another way of putting it is: what “open source” is to software “Open Education Resource” (OER) is to instructional materials.
 Educational materials which anyone can use free of charge.

 Implying that because UNESCO once used the term in their Paris Declaration in 2012, that they own the term is silly.
 UNESCO has nothing to do with the TEA’s OER.
 Period.
-(Although I am waiting on certain folks to start claiming Liberty University is part of a UNESCO conspiracy.)

 Latest News, Blog & Articles